 Check out Etsy’s pricing worksheet.

-Before asking what to sell on Etsy, note that all items sold on Etsy must be handmade, vintage (at least 20-years-old), or a craft supply.
+Before asking what to sell on Etsy, note that on Etsy you can only sell handmade products, vintage items (at least 20-years-old), or a craft supply.
 Make sure to check out Etsy’s regulations on what you can and can’t sell if you are unsure.

 That said, it’s really easy to find the bestselling items on Etsy, using erank.